mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/12/day-174/">July 12, 2017</a></small></div>
 <p>5/ <strong>Trump’s other lawyer, Marc Kasowitz, isn't seeking a security clearance</strong>.
 Several lawyers who have represented presidents and senior government officials said they could not imagine how Kasowitz could handle a case full of sensitive material without a clearance.
-Kasowitz is Trump's attorney in the Russia investigations. (<a href="https://www.propublica.org/article/trump-russia-lawyer-marc-kasowitz-alcohol-security-clearance">ProPublica</a>)</p>
+Kasowitz is Trump's attorney in the <a href="/trump-russia-investigation/">Russia investigation</a>s. (<a href="https://www.propublica.org/article/trump-russia-lawyer-marc-kasowitz-alcohol-security-clearance">ProPublica</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/12/day-174/">July 12, 2017</a></small></div>
-<p><strong>Kasowitz wants to wall off Jared Kushner from discussing the Russia investigation with Trump</strong>.
+<p><strong>Kasowitz wants to wall off Jared Kushner from discussing the <a href="/trump-russia-investigation/">Russia investigation</a> with Trump</strong>.
 The goal is to protect Trump from special counsel Bob Mueller's investigation into Kushner's three meetings with the Russians.
-Kasowitz has "complained that Kushner has been whispering in the president's ear about the Russia investigations […] while keeping the lawyers out of the loop." (<a href="https://www.axios.com/trump-lawyers-demand-wall-between-kushner-president-2458146483.html">Axios</a> / <a href="https://www.nytimes.com/2017/07/11/us/politics/russia-trump.html">New York Times</a>)</p>
+Kasowitz has "complained that Kushner has been whispering in the president's ear about the <a href="/trump-russia-investigation/">Russia investigation</a>s […] while keeping the lawyers out of the loop." (<a href="https://www.axios.com/trump-lawyers-demand-wall-between-kushner-president-2458146483.html">Axios</a> / <a href="https://www.nytimes.com/2017/07/11/us/politics/russia-trump.html">New York Times</a>)</p>